NHSDigital/record-a-vaccination-guidance/app/pharmacy-group-guidance.md

 Active means at last 1 user has logged in to RAVS at that pharmacy.
 Invited means no one has logged in so far.

-From the Pharmacies page, you can select an individual pharmacy.

 ### Viewing an individual pharmacy

 By selecting **Manage** next to one of your listed pharmacies, you’ll be taken to a page where you can see existing users at that pharmacy.